TaraScho/tryhackme/tryhackme-room-writeups/attacking-and-defending-aws/02-AWS-Basic-Concepts.md

 This task covers basics about AWS accounts - which are the fundamental containers for AWS resources in AWS.
 We learn that:

-* Each account has a unique 12-digit account ID
-* Root user credentials are the only way to access AWS control plane
-* Root user is considered an IAM super user with complete administrative permissions
-* 🚨 Root users don't have MFA enforced by default - it is absolutely critical to set this up in any AWS account you own
-* Root accounts without MFA are susceptible to weak password reset workflow attacks - search for `AWS password reset` on reddit and you will see some people that have been in the trenches!
+&star; Each account has a unique 12-digit account ID &star; Root user credentials are the only way to access AWS control plane &star; Root user is considered an IAM super user with complete administrative permissions &star; 🚨 Root users don't have MFA enforced by default - it is absolutely critical to set this up in any AWS account you own &star; Root accounts without MFA are susceptible to weak password reset workflow attacks - search for `AWS password reset` on reddit and you will see some people that have been in the trenches!

 > **NOTE ABOUT MFA**
 > In most real-world work environments you will see organizational controls to enforce MFA for AWS root users - if this doesn't exist at your workplace, you should implement it!

-🚩 _How many digits in AWS account ID?_
+> <div class="flag-toggle">🚩 How many digits in AWS account ID?</div>
+>
+> <div class="flag-content">
-The answer is `12`.
+> The answer is <code>12</code>.
 Find this under the **AWS Account** heading.
+> </div>

-🚩 _Does AWS require MFA by default for root user credentials?_
+> <div class="flag-toggle">🚩 Does AWS require MFA by default for root user credentials?</div>
+>
+> <div class="flag-content">
-`nay` - but make sure you implement it!
+> The answer is <code>nay</code> - but make sure you implement it!
+> </div>

 ### Task 3 - Identity and Access Management (IAM)